David WagnerProfessorCarl J. Penther Chair in Engineering Computer Science Division University of California, Berkeley |

 Teaching.
 I am teaching CS 161 (Computer Security) this fall.
 See my past teaching.

 Students.
-I'm lucky to have the chance to work with a group of outstanding graduate students and postdocs: Sizhe Chen, Zhanhao Hu, Norman Mu, and Julien Piet.
+I'm lucky to have the chance to work with a group of outstanding graduate students, postdocs, and other researchers: Sizhe Chen, Zhanhao Hu, Dennis Jacob, Norman Mu, Julien Piet, and Rebecca Saul.
 See also the students I've graduated.

 Contacting me.
 See my contact information for my address and other details.